KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 **NGSIv2 checkbox** is specific for NGSIv2 REST calls: it permits to subcribe to Context Element notifications from Orion Context Broker and to omit some of the REST fields (since the JSON format from NGSI specifications is fixed).

+**IMPORTANT NOTE:** if you want to exploit the Context Broker publish/subscribe paradigm and enable analyses to be automatically updated, you must provide an URL with one the following query parameters:

+* id
+* idPattern

+The former will subscribe to a specific entity based on the provided id, while the latter will subscribe to any entity which id match the idPattern provided.
+Futher information about those aspects can be found in the Context Broker docs.

 If you click on preview button you can see the current data retrieved from OCB defined:

 ![](media/5_NGSI_Automatic_Preview.png)